Oil falls from $40 on doubts over early OPEC meeting

 LONDON (Reuters) - Oil fell after touching its highest since March at more than $40 a barrel on Wednesday, pressured by doubts that an early meeting of OPEC and its allies to extend existing output cuts will take place.

-Brent crude dropped after Bloomberg reported that the meeting suggested for Thursday was unlikely unless problems around compliance were resolved.
-Reuters sources said that Saudi Arabia and Russia had a preliminary agreement to extend the cuts, but a meeting on Thursday rather than later in June might not happen.
+Saudi Arabia and Russia have a deal to extend the cuts, but a meeting on Thursday rather than later in June might not happen, sources said.
+Oil had earlier dropped after Bloomberg reported the Thursday meeting was in doubt.

+“Prices were firm so far this week on the news that the meeting was earlier,” said Olivier Jakob, oil analyst at Petromatrix.
+“The retracement today is definitely due to the latest headlines on OPEC.”

 Oil had been lifted earlier in the day by the American Petroleum Institute’s report on Tuesday that U.S. crude inventories fell by 483,000 barrels.
 The government’s official supply report is due later on Wednesday.
 [EIA/S]